hongbinlu063-crypto/GlowYOLO/README.md

-Paper submitted to Multimedia Systems; the complete code will be uploaded after acceptance.
+Paper submitted to; the complete code will be uploaded after acceptance.